Code-Institute-Submissions/alexzanotti-milestone.project.4/README.md

 5. **Contact Form** A contact form allows users to submit a query to the site administrators
 6. **Donation Page** A donation page allows users to contribute to the running of the site.

-The scope of this website is to offer a user-friendly, engaging, and informative platform for fitness enthusiasts to learn, share, and grow together in their fitness journey.

 ### Structure Plane
 The structure of the website will be as follows: